-My first experience with an Icelandic horse was at a young age when a family friend brought us along to an Icelandic horse stud to introduce us to their newly purchased Icelandic.
+My first experience with an Icelandic horse was at a young age when a family friend brought us along to an Icelandic horse stud.
 Being a little girl it didn't take much for me to be completely hooked and not long after that visit my first riding lesson was happening.
-The mare's name was Bara (english: wave) and she was the perfectly reliable horse for a child.
-I still have a very vivid picture of the not-so-child-friendly reliever riding teacher who tried to make me ride in straight lines towards certain letters in the dressage arena but since I couldn't read at that stage I had absolutely no idea where to go :-) It didn't bother me at all that I didn't meet the frustrated young riding teacher's requests and in a childlike manner I pretty much ignored him and kept riding happily all over the show and just simply enjoyed the fact that this gentle, big creature let me have an unforgettable first ride on her strong back.
+The mare's name was Bára, which is Icelandic for wave, and she was the perfectly reliable horse for a child.
+The not-so-child-friendly reliever riding teacher tried to get me to do diagonal changes but, since I couldn't read the letters on the signs yet, I had absolutely no idea where to go.
+It didn't bother me at all that I didn't meet the frustrated teacher's requests, and in a childlike manner I just ignored him and kept riding happily all over the show.
+I still remember this day very vividly and how I enjoyed the fact that this gentle creature let me have an unforgettable first ride on her strong back.

-Years later I have become the person who teaches people in the dressage arena but as much as I am a fan of everything equine science related I still remind my students (and myself!) about how it used to feel to ride like a child - simply enjoying the process rather than having an actual goal in mind and go for a hoon on the beach and be in the flow with the horse and nature.
+Years later, I have become the person who teaches people in the arena, but as much as I am into my biomechanics I still remind my students (and myself!) about how it feels to ride like a child - simply being in the flow and being thankful for the moment with the horse rather than having an actual goal in mind.

 Special moment captured between the pony and my 2 year old son

 Lucky enough I didn't live far from that big Icelandic horse stud and soon weekends and holidays were spent riding, working and competing.
-Numerous Icelandic trainers came regularly to hold clinics and I was lucky enough to have had the chance to train with trainers like Hoski and Reynir Adalsteinsson, Brigitte Karmus and Einar Oder Magnusson just to name my very favourites.
-After spending two years in Iceland I then decided to go to a hot country for a change and ended up working with show jumpers in Australia.
-I always loved trying out something new and enjoyed working with other horse breeds or disciplines but at the end of the day the challenge of working with the special gaits of an Icelandic horse is what fascinates me the most.
+Numerous Icelandic trainers came regularly to hold clinics and I was lucky enough to have the chance to train with some of the best Icelandic horse trainers out there.
+After spending two years in Iceland I decided to go to a warm country for a change and work with show jumpers in Australia.
+I have always enjoyed working with other horse breeds and disciplines, but at the end of the day the challenge of working Icelandic horses in their special gaits is what fascinates me the most.

 Back in Europe I used to love competing.
 This is Edall, a fantastic